 Making an impact

-After encountering one too many horrible bosses throughout his career, Daniel Goering (PhD17) knew there had to be a better way to help the bad bosses improve and the great ones be even better.
+After encountering one too many horrible bosses throughout his career, Daniel Goering knew there had to be a better way to help the bad bosses improve and the great ones be even better.
 With a missionary trip to Japan and a Fulbright award under his belt, he was prepared to put his research to the test and find a real solution.
-The next step was clear: pursue his PhD in management and organizations with a concentration in organizational behavior and human resources at his top choice school.
+The next step was clear: pursue his PhD in management and entrepreneurship with a concentration in organizational behavior and human resources at his top-choice school.

-“Tippie has every reason to brag about being an elite academic institution, but its down-to-earth, practice-driven approach and altruistic culture—its integrity and innovation—help us apply otherwise abstract principles to pressing and relevant challenges we face today,” said Daniel.
+“Tippie has every reason to brag about being an elite academic institution, but its down-to-earth, practice-driven approach and altruistic culture—its integrity and innovation—help us apply otherwise abstract principles to pressing and relevant challenges we face today."

 Tippie has continued to wow Daniel for a few reasons: